MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/overview.md

 * Orchestrate Kubernetes version upgrades and node image upgrades across multiple clusters by using update runs, stages, and groups.

-* Automatically trigger version upgrades when new Kubernetes or node image versions are published (prevew).
+* Automatically trigger version upgrades when new Kubernetes or node image versions are published (preview).

 * Create Kubernetes resource objects on the Fleet resource's hub cluster and control their propagation to member clusters.